frc-88/ROSNetworkTablesBridge/CONTRIBUTING.md

 # Community

-If you have any questions or need help, feel free to join our community chat or forum (if applicable).
-We're always happy to help and discuss ideas.
+If you have any questions or need help, create a post on <https://www.chiefdelphi.com/> and tag [beb](https://www.chiefdelphi.com/u/beb/summary).

-Once again, thank you for considering contributing to ROSNetworkTablesBridge!
-Your contributions help make this project better for everyone.